ChatGPT for business ideas: what it gets right and wrong

 ChatGPT for business ideas: the honest version

-ChatGPT for business ideas is the use of a language model to stress-test, compare, and pressure-test commercial concepts, not to originate the idea.
-Everyone has used ChatGPT for business ideas.
-Ask it to generate 20 business concepts, and it produces 20 business concepts.
-Ask it which one has the most potential, and it tells you.
-Confidently.
-With statistics.
+Using ChatGPT for business ideas means putting a language model to work as a sparring partner that stress-tests, compares, and pressure-tests commercial concepts.
+It does not mean asking the model to originate the idea.
+Almost everyone has tried this already.
+Ask ChatGPT to generate 20 business concepts and it produces 20.
+Ask which one has the most potential and it answers confidently, complete with statistics.

 Where ChatGPT actually helps with business ideas